fbpx

 Right now, you’d be forgiven for running out of fucks to give about yet another health situation!
 We’ve had a rough few years of dealing with COVID-19, pandemic restrictions and climate chaos.
 Not to mention that as guys into other guys, we’ve been living under the threat of the human immunodeficiency virus (HIV) for four decades.
 Everyone’s more than a little fatigued.
 So, it’s hardly the best time to throw another virus into the mix.

-Is monkeypox deadly?
+Is mpox deadly?

-The global monkeypox outbreak and atypical symptoms
+The global mpox outbreak and atypical symptoms

 Other affected countries have curbed their outbreaks by vaccinating.
 Australia’s vaccination program has also been successful in curbing the biggest outbreaks in Sydney and Melbourne.
 Swift community action has once again shown how gay and bi guys in Australia are keen to step forward to protect ourselves and each other.

 However, one complication is that symptoms in the current global outbreak are inconsistent with what doctors might expect.
-Previous monkeypox outbreaks saw more lesions on limbs, faces and necks.
-But in a recent UK study, 75 per cent of monkeypox cases had lesions only in one or two areas, mostly on or around genitals.
-It seems skin symptoms can vary from person to person — for some, monkeypox can look like pimples, while for others there might be blisters or a rash.
+Previous mpox outbreaks saw more lesions on limbs, faces and necks.
+But in a recent UK study, 75 per cent of mpox cases had lesions only in one or two areas, mostly on or around genitals.
+It seems skin symptoms can vary from person to person — for some, mpox can look like pimples, while for others there might be blisters or a rash.
 These varying skin symptoms could easily be misdiagnosed as herpes or syphilis.
 In addition, some people report having a fever while others don’t.

-What is the monkeypox situation in Australia?
+What is the mpox situation in Australia?

-Monkeypox outbreak control
+Mpox outbreak control

 Vaccine rollout is now underway across all states and territories.

-Fortunately, monkeypox is less transmissible than something like COVID.
+Fortunately, mpox is less transmissible than something like COVID.
 You’re unlikely to pick it up from walking round the supermarket or having the family around for a Sunday roast.
 Though similar to COVID, it can be passed on through close, intimate or skin-to-skin contact — the kind that happens during sex.
-It also spreads through kisses, coughs and sneezes (if you inhale infected droplets), or by touching clothing, towels or bed linen contaminated with monkeypox.
+It also spreads through kisses, coughs and sneezes (if you inhale infected droplets), or by touching clothing, towels or bed linen contaminated with mpox.

 Does all of this mean it’s time to panic?
 No. But it’s also not the time to bury our heads in the sand, or wish the situation away with hopes and prayers.
 So what can you do?